beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 one thread become visible to those in another thread.

 You might think, it's right away, right?
 But it's not.
 A number of things can go wrong.

-This part is a bit weirder.
+Weirdly wrong.

 The compiler might have rearranged memory accesses so that when you think you set a value relative to another might not be true.
-And even if the compiler didn't, your CPU might have done it on the fly?
+And even if the compiler didn't, your CPU might have done it on the fly.
+Or maybe there's something else about this architecture that causes writes on one CPU to be delayed before they're visible on another.

+The good news is that we can condense all these potential troubles into
+one: unsynchronized memory accesses can appear out of order depending on which thread is doing the observing, as if the lines of code themselves had been rearranged.

-Which happens first in the following code, the write to `x` or the write to `y`?
+By way of example, which happens first in the following code, the write to `x` or the write to `y`?

 ``` {.c .numberLines}
 int x, y;  // global